-The topics in this section provide instructions for installing, upgrading, and uninstalling the Anzo Server as well as tips for securing the environment.
+The topics in this section provide instructions for installing, upgrading, and uninstalling the Anzo server as well as tips for securing the environment.
+For information on server requirements, see Anzo Server Requirements.

-Installing the Anzo Server 78
+Installing Anzo 72

-Securing an Anzo Environment 87
+Securing an Anzo Environment 82

-Upgrading the Anzo Server 89
+Upgrading Anzo 84

-Uninstalling the Anzo Server 92
+Uninstalling Anzo 87

-Installing the Anzo Server
+Installing Anzo